 Even the most well-planned trip is not completely immune to the unexpected mishap.
 That’s why we are here–to help you navigate the unforeseen emergencies, delays, and frustrations.
 We hope your trip is hassle-free, but if an emergency does arise, here are some tips to help you make your claims process as smooth as possible!

-If you become sick or injured on your ministry trip, start by contacting the 24/7 emergency assistance line listed on the back of your Volunteer Card (phone numbers below).
-You will need to provide your name and plan number.
+If you become sick or injured on your volunteer trip, start by contacting the 24/7 emergency assistance line listed on the back of your Volunteer Card (phone numbers below).
+You will need to provide your name and plan name.
 The emergency line can direct you to the nearest hospital, arrange for any necessary transportation or evacuation, and provide you with other useful information.

 When you file your claim, you will be required to send copies of itemized bills and/or statements from medical providers for services rendered in connection with your claim (retain originals for your records).
 These bills and/or statements must include the date of service, the service rendered, the charge for each service, and the diagnosis.
 You will also need to provide a copy of your round trip itinerary and invoice.